johnpeart/johnpeart.github.io/src/posts/blogpost/2022-04-20-eurovision-first-listens.md

   semifinal-runningorder: 17
   final-runningorder: 20
   commentary: |
-    It's not a surprise that this is great.
-It's been through the toughest music competition on the planet *before* it got to Eurovision.
+    It’s not a surprise that this is great.
+It’s been through the toughest music competition on the planet *before* it got to Eurovision.

     And it absolutely *soars*.

     The instrumentation is exquisite.
 The vocal is soulful.
-And it's a brilliant earworm.
+And it’s a brilliant earworm.

 - country: "Switzerland"
   shortcode: "SUI"